Eco-Flow/synteny/README.md

 `nextflow run main.nf -profile docker,local -resume --input data/Example-accession.csv`

-or with (if you download these three datasets manually- e.g. http://ftp.ensembl.org/pub/rapid-release/species/Vespula_germanica/GCA_905340365.1/genome/)

-`--input example.csv`
+## Architecture
+If you are running on a Mac or any arm64 architecture then please add the flag:
+`--architecture arm`

-#Notice, we use one `-` for Nextflow options, and two `--` for pipeline options.
+Notice, we use one `-` for Nextflow options, and two `--` for pipeline options.

 # Changing the input